aspose-words/Aspose.Words-API-References/english/net/aspose.words/metered/_index.md

 // Operate using Aspose.Words, and then print our metered stats again to see how much we spent.
 Document doc = new Document(MyDir + "Document.docx");
 doc.Save(ArtifactsDir + "Metered.Usage.pdf");

+// Aspose Metered Licensing mechanism does not send the usage data to purchase server every time,
+// you need to use waiting.
+System.Threading.Thread.Sleep(10000);

 Console.WriteLine($"Credit after operation: {Metered.GetConsumptionCredit()}");
 Console.WriteLine($"Consumption quantity after operation: {Metered.GetConsumptionQuantity()}");